nataliatesarova/project-one/README.md

 * Times font

 ### Logo
-Logo was designed on [Free Logo Design](https://www.freelogodesign.org/) and incorporated into the header
+Logo was designed on [Free Logo Design](https://www.freelogodesign.org/) and incorporated into the header.

 ![logo](assets/doc/logo.png)

 ### Images
 The source of all images are provided in the credit section

 ### Balsamiq frameworks
 Home page
 ![wireframe desktop computer](assets/doc/squareaboutus.png)